luigibonati/mlcolvar/mlcvs/REFACTORING.md

 ## CORE

-[ ] add base class for stats and add inheritance to lda/tica
+[~X] add base class for stats and add inheritance to lda/tica

 ## IO